pabair/ml-kurs-ws24/README.md

 5. Install the following packages: numpy, pandas, matplotlib, scikit-learn.

-`conda install numpy pandas matplotlib scikit-learn jupyter`
+`conda install numpy pandas matplotlib scikit-learn jupyter seaborn`

 6. Test your installation by opening a new jupyter notebook.
 A new browser window should open.